-Programs/campaigns which target a specific age range such as kids, tweens, teens, young adults, Millennials, Gen Z, or seniors.
+Programs/campaigns which target a specific age range such as kids, Gen Z, Millennials, seniors or other specific age groupings.
 Judges will be looking for how you tailored your messaging and brand experience to reach your specific demographic.
-Include demographic description, insights, and campaign results.
+Include demographic description, insights regarding the target, and campaign results.

 Programs/campaigns which target business partners, including trade programs, instead of consumers.
-Entries in this category should be innovative campaigns that were created to communicate or collaborate with another business.
+Entries in this category should be innovative campaigns that were created to communicate, collaborate with or motivate another business.

 Challenger Brand Marketing

 This category recognizes those programs/campaigns that utilized innovative brand activation strategies to support an emerging, disruptor or challenger brand competing against much larger, better funded or more established brands.